Child and Young Person Support

 The principle aim of West Lincolnshire Domestic Abuse Service (WLDAS) Children’s Service is to create a safe and trusting environment in which children are safe from harm.
-A child in this case is any child or young person aged 0 to 18 years.
-The service is currently open to anyone living permanently or temporarily in the West Lindsey area who are at risk to domestic abuse and/or whose children are at risk of poor outcomes due to the effects of domestic abuse.
+A child in this case is any child or young person aged 0 to 18 years, or up to the age of 25 if they are ‘LAC’ or ‘SEND’.
+The service is currently open to anyone living permanently or temporarily in the Lincolnshire area who are at risk of domestic abuse and/or whose children are at risk of poor outcomes due to the effects of domestic abuse.
+Specialist Domestic Abuse Workers are able to provide a family approach through our ‘family focus sessions’ with non-abusive parent and child/ren to rebuild bonds that have been broken down due to the effects of domestic abuse.

-Children who are exposed to domestic abuse often become emotionally distressed and experience persistently high levels of anxiety which they are unable to deal with.
-Children may also feel angry, guilty, insecure, alone, frightened, powerless and confused – behaviours which can impact upon their progress, that could potentially hinder their development into later life.
+Children and young people who are exposed to domestic abuse often become emotionally distressed and experience persistently high levels of anxiety which they are unable to deal with.
+Children and young people may also feel angry, guilty, insecure, alone, frightened, powerless and confused – behaviours which can impact upon their progress, that could potentially hinder their development into later life.

-Listed below are just a small amount of ways a child could be changed by domestic abuse within the home;
+Listed below are just a small amount of ways a child / young person could be affected by domestic abuse within the home;

-- Children are denied a positive role model
+- Children / young people are denied a positive role model

 - Abuse can harm the Parent/child bond

-- Children can develop negative core beliefs about themselves
+- Children / young people can develop negative core beliefs about themselves

-- Children can be isolated from helpful sources of support
+- Children / young people can be isolated from helpful sources of support

-- A child’s style of coping and survival may become problematic
+- A child / young person’s style of coping and survival may become problematic

-- Children can believe that victimization is inevitable or normal and develop rationalizations for the abuse.
+- Children / young people can believe that victimization is inevitable or normal and develop rationalizations for the abuse.

-What Work Do West Lincolnshire Domestic Abuse Service Child Support Workers Do With Children?
+What Work Do West Lincolnshire Domestic Abuse Service Child / Young Persons Workers Do With Children?

-Child Support Workers at West Lincolnshire Domestic Abuse Service currently provide:
+Child / Young Person Support Workers within refuge at West Lincolnshire Domestic Abuse Service currently provide:

 - 1 to 1 sessions offering emotional and practical support to children and young people whether the domestic abuse is current or historical.

-- Refuge – this includes supporting the child/ren in settling into refuge accommodation, 1 to 1 support as above, establishing school, nursery places etc.
+- This includes supporting the child/ren in settling into refuge accommodation, 1 to 1 support as above, establishing school, nursery places etc.

 - Raising awareness through child-focused community events – to publicise the service to as many as possible so they can access support if required.

-The statistics below highlight the need for the work of a Child Support Worker as a form of intervention for the family, in order to provide them with practical and emotional support.
+The statistics below highlight the need for the work of a Child / Young Person Support Worker as a form of intervention for the family, in order to provide them with practical and emotional support.

 - At least 750,000 children a year witness domestic abuse

-- Nearly three-quarters of children on the at risk register live in households where domestic abuse occurs
+- Nearly three-quarters of children on a Child Protection Plan live in households where domestic abuse occurs

 - In 75%-90% of incidents of domestic abuse children are in the same or the next room

-The interventions provided by a child support worker can be crucial in allowing children and young people who have been affected by domestic abuse to access support to express and explore their feelings enabling them to move forward in their lives in a safe and productive manner.
+The interventions provided by a child / young person support worker can be crucial in allowing children and young people who have been affected by domestic abuse to access support to express and explore their feelings enabling them to move forward in their lives in a safe and productive manner.